 Outten & Golden LLP

-Currently, Mr. Romer-Friedman is leading dozens of class cases that challenge how employers discriminate in advertising jobs on online platforms like Facebook.
+Currently, Mr. Romer-Friedman is leading dozens of class cases that challenge how companies discriminate in advertising employment, housing, and financial services opportunities on online platforms like Facebook.
 In March 2019, Mr. Romer-Friedman was the lead negotiator in a novel multi-case settlement in which Facebook agreed to make sweeping changes to its ad platform to stop employment, housing, and credit advertising from discriminating based on age, sex, race, and other protected classes.
 He is also currently the lead or co-lead counsel in eight class or putative class actions challenging the denial of wages, benefits, or jobs to national guard and reserve members.

 Prior to joining the firm in 2016, Mr. Romer-Friedman was the Deputy Director of Litigation of the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.
 From 2009 to 2015, he served as a civil rights and employment class action litigator at another national class action firm.
 From 2007 to 2009, Mr. Romer-Friedman was labor counsel to the Senate Labor Committee and its Chairman Senator Edward M. Kennedy.
 Mr. Romer-Friedman clerked for Judge Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit in Los Angeles, and has taught civil rights law as an adjunct professor at Georgetown University Law Center.